PierreZ/kafka-tutorial/README.md

 # kafka-tutorial
 A Kafka tutorial!

 I have built this Kafka tutorial as a quick entry point to Kafka.
+The tutorial is available [here](https://pierrez.github.io/kafka-tutorial/)

 > ## Kafka
 > Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.